Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

 # Subplots with MktCycle and Line Plots

 When analyzing variables and trends, it is useful to compare multiple market variables.
 For example, it is beneficial to examine the *mcnr* and compare it to the close price.
 Here we provide *fmplot()* a list of variables to be plotted along with a list of plot types.
-We also set *hspace* indicaing a small amount of space between subplots, and set *sharex* = True for sharing the x-axis for all graphs.
+We also set *hspace* indicating a small amount of space between subplots, and set *sharex* = True for sharing the x-axis for all graphs.
 More details for these features are available by examining the *fmplot()* "docstrings" with the Jupyter shift+Tab feature.

 ```
 title=['Bull and Bear Normalized Returns', 'Close Price']